 Despite the fact that sexual harassment has been defined in the new Criminal Code, the identification and treatment of cases of sexual harassment remains a challenge.
-Although there are still no official records regularly collected and reported, research led by the non-governmental sector shows that around 64% of women and girls have experienced some form of sexual harassment during their lifetime (Council of Europe Report 2017: 4).
+Although there are still no official records regularly collected and reported, research led by the nongovernmental sector shows that around 64% of women and girls have experienced some form of sexual harassment during their lifetime (Council of Europe Report 2017: 4).
 Since 14 January 2019, domestic violence and sexual harassment consist of criminal offenses in Kosovo, are punishable in accordance with the recently amended Criminal Code of the Republic of Kosovo, as mentioned in the beginning.
 For harassment, persons may be sentenced up to three years in prison or with a fine.
-Special protection from the state for vulnerable victims is foreseen in the Criminal Code of Kosovo has foreseen the Victim Compensation Fund.
+Special protection from the state for vulnerable victims is foreseen in the Criminal Code of Kosovo, but that protection is nearly not offered at all to the victims.
+The Criminal Procedure Code of Kosovo has foreseen the Victim Compensation Fund.
 In the absence of its implementation in practice, the Ministry of Justice, with the support of the US Embassy has drafted the Law on Crime Victim Compensation.123 So far, the Commission has been established and the Kosovo Government has allocated an amount for implementing this law.
-It remains to be seen in practice and to monitor law implementation in how many cases have the crime victims been offered the on violence against women, defined gender-based violence as a form of discrimination against women, specifically "Violence that is directed against a woman because she is a woman or that affects women disproportionately", implying that violence against women is not a phenomenon which happens by chance but affects women because of their gender.
+It remains to be seen in practice and to monitor law implementation in how many cases have the crime victims been offered the compensations provided for by law.
+By January 2018, there were only two cases of state-compensated crime victims - one case of murder and one of trafficking in human beings (KIPRED, 2018).